-The Systemic Risk Council will assess the level of the buffer rate on an ongoing basis.
-When the buffer rate is changed, the Council will publish a recommendation addressed to the Danish Minister for Business.
-The Minister is responsible for determining the buffer rate on credit exposures in Denmark every quarter.
+The Systemic Risk Council assesses quarterly the level of the buffer rate.
+In case of changes to the buffer rate, the Council will publish a recommendation addressed to the Minister for Industry, Business and Financial Affairs.
+It is the minister who is responsible for the quarterly fixing of the buffer rate in Denmark.

-The data underlying the key indicators, which the Council monitors in its assessment of the buffer rate, are published quarterly.
-In addition to the key indicators the Council also takes other information into account, such as other indicators and other policy measures.
-The Council's approach to assessing the buffer rate is described here.
+Data from the main indicators, as considered by the Council in its assessment of the buffer rate, are published quarterly after the Council meeting.
+In addition to the main indicators, the Council also includes other information in its considerations, including other indicators and other policy measures.